New antibiotics that are degradable in the environment

 In vitro feasibility studies of the first test substances based on fluoroquinolones were successfully completed.

-Two priority patent applications were filed (Applicant Invention 1: Leuphana University of Lüneburg, Applicant Invention 2: Leuphana University of Lüneburg and Christian-Albrechts-Universität zu Kiel).
+Two EP patent applications were filed (Applicant Invention 1: Leuphana University of Lüneburg, Applicant Invention 2: Leuphana University of Lüneburg and Christian-Albrechts-Universität zu Kiel).

 - Menz et al. Environ.
 Pollut.
 2017, 231(2):1507-1517: Antimicrobial activity of pharmaceutical cocktails in sewage treatment plant effluent - An experimental and predictive approach to mixture risk assessment.